calderhaubrich/GEMX-1/README.md

 Please add any useful notes to this file.
 Place it anywhere and we can clean up later.

-GEM_X-3.pdf is our equations or user manual.
+GEMX.pdf is our equations or user manual.
 Consider placing any notes on implementations in this overleaf document: https://www.overleaf.com/project/64456a5749a720661d4d1f0a

 Versions: